Julie Martin (Neighbours): Reception

 Lisa Anthony from BIG! magazine said that Julie accusing the Lim family of eating her dog Holly was "one of the most bizarre storylines ever".
 A writer for the BBC's Neighbours website said Julie's most notable moment was "Falling from a roof and dying during a murder mystery weekend."
 In 1995, Kate Langbroek of The Age said there had not been a "resident bitch" on the show following Julie's death.
 Julie was placed at number twenty-four on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her as "so obnoxious and unbearable that we felt sorry for her terminally dull husband Philip."
 He added she spent two years "getting on everyone's nerves" to the point that after her death she was not missed by anyone.
+A Herald Sun reporter included Julie's death in their "Neighbours' 30 most memorable moments" feature.

+In a Time Out feature profiling "best soap opera moments", British playwright Robin French chose Michael terrorising Julie as the most memorable.
+He recalled it was her "favourite storyline" and Michael taunted Julie with "frightening poise and unflinching nerve".
+He added that despite Julie appearing insane, he was clever to target "a character the audience really hated – so we were perversely egging him on."